New England REZ network operator procurement update

-The New England Renewable Energy Zone (REZ) will be serviced by new transmission network infrastructure, including transmission lines and energy hubs, which will transfer power generated by solar and wind farms to electricity consumers.
+The New England Renewable Energy Zone (REZ) will be serviced by new network infrastructure, including transmission lines, energy hubs and enabling infrastructure which will transfer power generated by solar, wind and storage projects to electricity consumers.
 This infrastructure will be critical for the successful operation of the REZ.
 EnergyCo is leading the development of the REZ transmission network infrastructure as the Infrastructure Planner for the REZs in NSW.

 Some of this infrastructure will need to be built outside the New England REZ geographical area to connect the REZ to the main backbone transmission network.
 EnergyCo is in the early stages of assessing what new network infrastructure should be built to unlock and service the New England REZ.